Lewis and Clark Community College: Academics

 Lewis and Clark operates a nurse-managed practice clinic to help underserved members of the community receive affordable healthcare.
 The Lewis and Clark Family Health Clinic was one of the winners of the 2010 MetLife Foundation Community College Excellence Award, and received a $50,000 grant in the spring of 2010.

 In October 2010, the college, in conjunction with the National Great Rivers Research and Education Center, the University of Illinois, and the Illinois Natural History Survey established a river research facility, the Jerry F. Costello Confluence Field Station, along the Mississippi River.

 Athletics

 Lewis and Clark Community College competes as member of the NJCAA in the Mid-West Athletic Conference.
-The athletics teams - men and women's soccer, men and women's basketball, men and women's tennis, volleyball, golf, softball and baseball - are referred to as the Trailblazers.
+The athletics teams - men and women's soccer, men and women's basketball, volleyball, golf, softball and baseball - are referred to as the Trailblazers.

 In 1999, the Lewis and Clark Community College Women's Soccer Team won a NJCAA National Championship after they defeated Champlain, 3–1.
 In 2008, the Lewis and Clark Community College Women's Soccer Team defeated Darton College 3–2 to win the NJCAA National Championship.